-Reserve Fund Studies and Your Condo Building
+Condo Reserve Fund Studies and Your Condo Building

 If the thought of melting snow and blossoming flower beds fills you with a sense of impending dread, it’s probably safe to assume that you fall into that latter camp of individuals.
 Following your building’s Reserve Fund Study (RFS) and diving into that roofing job doesn’t have to be a scary proposition, though.
 Sure, maybe you don’t know where to start right now – but guess what?
-You’ve come to precisely the right place, because that’s exactly what today’s blog will cover.
+You’ve come to precisely the right place because that’s exactly what today’s blog will cover.

 Wait!
-I Need a Recap on RFS
+I Need a Recap on Condo Reserve Fund Study

 We’ve discussed reserve funds on this blog before, but that was a while ago now, and with all those spring renovations and repairs just around the corner it seems like as good a time as any to circle back and shine an illuminating light on this complex document once again.

-Here in Alberta, the Condominium Property Act requires that condo corporations complete a RFS at least once every five years.
-In addition to maintaining compliance, following this sort of an inspection schedule will help to keep your condo building from being faced with any unexpected, expensive repairs that might otherwise require the implementation of a special assessment to pay for.
+Here in Alberta, the Condominium Property Act requires that condo corporations complete an RFS at least once every five years.
+In addition to maintaining compliance, following this sort of inspection schedule will help to keep your condo building from being faced with any unexpected, expensive repairs that might otherwise require the implementation of a special assessment to pay for.
 Having a reliable study on the books essentially gives your condo board a crystal ball to peer into the future of your building’s maintenance and plan accordingly, avoiding any surprises and keeping your building’s residents happy all at once.

 Okay, Perfect.
 Now, Who Should I Get to Do It?

 It can be tempting to try and save a bit of money here, considering the costs associated with having a proper study done can range from anywhere between $1200 to $15,000 (depending on your building and the complexity of the report), but this is never a good idea.
-Trying to save a few bucks on a study is just about the most perfect example of false economy there is – sure, you might come out ahead in the short term, but you’re setting yourself up for disaster in the coming years if you bring on someone who isn’t as qualified as they should be to conduct an inspection.
+Trying to save a few bucks on a condo reserve fund study is just about the most perfect example of the false economy there is – sure, you might come out ahead in the short term, but you’re setting yourself up for disaster in the coming years if you bring on someone who isn’t as qualified as they should be to conduct an inspection.

 So…What’s the Best Way to Budget for all This, Then?